aksommerville/fullmoon4/README.md

 - [x] Hazards.
 - [ ] Spells.
 - [ ] Music.
 We don't need every song yet, just like 3 or so.
+- [ ] Preprocess MIDI files, eg removing Logic's trailing delays.
+- - Maybe not a big deal?
+We're going to touch up with midevil in any case.

 ### April